Skip to content

 Which question types does this apply to?

-Closed question types limit the students to respond using pre-set options and cannot be used to add inappropriate or offensive comments.
+Closed question types limit students to respond using pre-set options and cannot be used to add inappropriate or offensive comments.
 This is only possible using the open response questions/interactions including word clouds, open-ended responses, Q&A and chat.

 Should I limit the use of Mentimeter to closed questions only?